Frequently Asked Questions

 What is Fat Finger?

-Fat Finger is a free mobile app and website that publishes a topical three-question mini-poll every Tuesday, Thursday, and Saturday.
+Fat Finger is a free website that publishes a topical three-question mini-poll every Tuesday, Thursday, and Saturday, and offers a variety of other means for users to provide their views.

 What is Fat Finger’s mission?